Enhancing Preference-based Linear Bandits via Human Response Time: Conclusion and future work

-\paragraph{Conclusion} In this work, we investigated the incorporation of human response times to enhance fixed-budget best-arm identification in preference-based linear bandits.
-We proposed an estimator that combines human choices and response times, comparing it against an estimator that uses only choices.
-Our theoretical and empirical analyses revealed that incorporating response times makes easy queries more useful.
-We then deployed these estimators in a bandit learning algorithm and demonstrated the superior performance of incorporating response times across simulations based on three datasets.
+This work is the first to leverages human response times to improve fixed-budget best-arm identification in preference-based linear bandits.
+We proposed a utility estimator that combines choices and response times.
+Both theoretical and empirical analyses show that response times provide complementary information about preference strength, particularly for queries with strong preferences, enhancing estimation performance.
+When integrated into a bandit algorithm, incorporating response times consistently improved results across three real-world datasets.

+One limitation of this approach is its reliance on reliable response time data, which may be challenging in crowdsourcing settings where participants' focus can vary~\citep{myers2022practical}.
+Future work could integrate eye-tracking data into the DDM framework~\citep{krajbich2010visual,fisher2017attentional,smith2018attention,krajbich2019accounting,yang2023dynamic} to monitor attention and filter unreliable responses.
+Another direction is to relax the assumption of known non-decision times by estimating them directly from data, following methods proposed by \citet{wagenmakers2007ez}.